boraoku/time/README.md

 ```
 ╔═══════════════════════════════════════╗
 ║         Made with ♡ and Rails         ║
-║         Let's sync our times!         ║
+║          Synch your watches!          ║
 ╚═══════════════════════════════════════╝
 ```